Close Menu

 Reset Your PC

 If all else fails, resetting your PC is the last resort.
 You have to reset your PC to go back to the original state.
-Don’t worry; it won’t remove, change, modify, or temper any of your files, folders, or Apps.
 It will give your PC a fresh look.

-• Open Your Settings and Navigate to “Update&Security Section”.
+• Open Your Settings and Navigate to “Update & Security”.

 marking update and security section in windows 10